danielyule/hearthbreaker/docs/contributing.rst

  4. Add the method which performs the action of the card (:meth:`use <hearthbreaker.game_objects.Card.use>` for spells, :meth:`create_minion <hearthbreaker.game_objects.MinionCard.create_minion>` for minions, :meth:`create_weapon <hearthbreaker.game_objects.WeaponCard.create_weapon>` for
     weapons, and :meth:`activate <hearthbreaker.game_objects.SecretCard.activate>`, :meth:`deactivate <hearthbreaker.game_objects.SecretCard.deactivate>` and :meth:`_reveal <hearthbreaker.game_objects.SecretCard._reveal>` for secrets -- see the section for each type of card)
  5. Add an entry to the appropriate ``__init__.py``
- 6. Change the card's entry in ``cards.csv`` to 'yes' in the first column
- 7. Run ``flake8`` in the project's root folder to ensure proper formatting.
+ 6. Run ``flake8`` in the project's root folder to ensure proper formatting.

 Creating a Constructor
 ''''''''''''''''''''''